haskell/hackage-security/README.md

 ##### Package specific metadata

-Version 1.0 of package `Foo` will be stored in `targets/Foo/1.0`.
-This directory will contain a single metadata file `targets/Foo/1.0/targets.json` containing hashes and sizes of the package tarball and the `.cabal` files:
+Version 1.0 of package `Foo` will be stored in `/Foo/1.0`.
+This directory will contain a single metadata file `/Foo/1.0/targets.json` containing the hash and size of the package tarball:

 ``` javascript
 { "signed" : {